 Diluted earnings per shares are calculated by dividing profit for the years attributable to the ordinary shareholders of the Group by the sum of the weighted average number of ordinary shares outstanding during the years plus the weighted average number of shares to be issued for the exercise of all dilutive potential ordinary shares into ordinary shares, without any consideration.
-The calculation assumes that the holders will exercise dilutive potential ordinary shares into ordinary shares into ordinary shares into ordinary shares into ordinary shares.
+The calculation assumes that the holders will exercise dilutive potential ordinary shares into ordinary shares.